theodi/public-procurement/guide.md

 #### Producing Open Data

-Regardless of what you're procuring, you should have at least one requirement and one scoring question about producing open data.
+Regardless of what you're procuring, ODI recommends that you have at least one requirement and one scoring question about producing open data.
+The requirement may be as simple as requiring the supplier to provide you with information about the performance of the contract in machine-readable form such as a spreadsheet, which you can then publish as open data.

 We recommend having a yes/no question such as:

 > "Can you meet the requirements for publishing open data?"